 Pedras no caminho?
 Guardo todas, um dia vou construir um castelo

-Margarida is an actress, journalist and scriptwriter.
-After a literature degree at NOVA University, a Journalism course at Cenjor, and Drama studies at the Escola Superior de Teatro e Cinema in Lisbon, she completed an MA in Dramaturgy at King’s College, London and a course at the Royal Academy of Art (RADA).
+Margarida is an actress, journalist, scriptwriter and stage director.
+After a literature degree at NOVA University, a journalism course at Cenjor, and drama studies at the Escola Superior de Teatro e Cinema in Lisbon, she completed an MA in Text & Performance at King’s College and the Royal Academy of Dramatic Art (RADA).

-She has played Lady Anne in Shakespeare’s Richard III, Rosalind in As You Like It, Christine in Strindberg’s Miss Julie, and the title role in Aristophanes’ Lysistrata.
-But it was as Elena Popova in Chekov’s The Bear that she met her Já International Theatre ‘matches’!
+She has played Lady Anne in Shakespeare’s Richard III, Rosalind in As You Like It, Christine in Strindberg’s Miss Julie, and the title role in Aristophanes’ Lysistrata among other roles.
+But it was as Elena Popova in Chekov’s The Bear that she met her ‘matches’ and together founded Já International Theatre!